-- Students who wish to challenge a course must be currently enrolled at LDS Business College as degree-seeking students. - 2.
+- 1. Students who want to challenge a course must be currently enrolled at LDS Business College as degree-seeking students. - 2.
 Students may not challenge courses previously failed, courses from which they have previously withdrawn, or courses for which they have previously received credit.
-Students may challenge courses in which they are currently enrolled provided they do so within three school days (excluding Saturdays) after the first class meeting.
-If they pass the challenge, they are entitled to a full refund of tuition for the course (if applicable).
-The challenge examination fee (see page 7) will apply. - 3.
+Students may challenge courses in which they are currently enrolled

+- provided they do so within three school days (excluding Saturdays) after the first class meeting.
+If they pass the challenge, they are entitled to a full tuition refund for the course (if applicable).
+The challenge examination fee will apply. - 3.
 A grade of B or better on the challenge examination is considered passing.
 However, only a P for passing is recorded on the transcript.
 Students who perform unsuccessfully receive no grade or credit. - 4.
-Students may challenge a course one time only.

-- 5. Courses which have been successfully challenged are counted toward graduation credit, but do not count as credits taken in residence at LDSBC for purposes of graduation. - 6.
-Permission of the department chair is required to challenge a course.
-After permission is granted, students must pay a nonrefundable challenge examination fee of \$40 to the Cashier's Office and present the receipt to the department chair before taking the exam.
-Students who successfully pass the challenge examination must, within the same semester that the course is challenged, present the challenge examination form obtained from the department chair to the Registrar's Office to have the course and the P for passing recorded on the transcript. - 7.
-International students must have authorization from an international student advisor.
+Students may challenge a course one time only. - 5.
+Courses which have been successfully challenged are counted toward graduation credit but do not count as credits taken in residence at LDSBC for purposes of graduation. - 6.
+Permission of the Program Director/Course Supervisor is required to challenge a course.
+After permission is granted, students must pay a nonrefundable challenge examination fee of \$40 to the Cashier's Office and present the receipt to the Program Director/Course Supervisor before taking the exam.
+Students who successfully pass the challenge examination must, within the same semester that the course is challenged, present the challenge examination form obtained from the Program Director to the Registrar's Office to have the course and the P for passing recorded on the transcript. - International students must have authorization from an international student advisor.